itfanr/ros2-wiki/Linux-Development-Setup.md

 Choose one of the following options for RTI Connext.

-##### Debian packages built by OSRF

-These packages are not public due to pending license questions.
-Download the three Debian packages of the latest release from https://github.com/osrf/rticonnextdds-src/releases and install them using `dpkg -i`.

-Note, if you have trouble `wget`'ing those `.deb` files, remember you have to be logged in because it is a private repo for now.

-Also add to your .bashrc `export NDDSHOME=/usr`

 ##### Official binary packages from RTI

 You can install the packages provided by [RTI](http://www.rti.com/downloads/connext-files.html#DOWNLOAD)  - Get the 14.04 version.
-They are available under a trial license.

 After downloading `chmod +x` on the .run the executable and execute.
 (If you're installing to a system directory use `sudo`.